arpadhazy/infoalap-modified-defaults/README.md

-# infoalap-modified-defaults
-Modified default files (scripts, reading schemas, etc.) for Infoalap.
+# Modified default files for InfoAlap

+ (infoalap-modified-defaults)

+This repository contains the modified default files (scripts & other files) for JAWS Screen reader made for its Hungarian reseller (InfoAlap).